Download PDF

 - FDI Inflow:

-The Democratic Republic of the Congo’s economic freedom score is 47.6, making its economy the 160th freest in the 2022 Index.
-The Democratic Republic of the Congo is ranked 40th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+The Democratic Republic of the Congo’s economic freedom score is 47.9, making it the 157th freest economy in the 2023 Index.
+Its score is 0.3 point higher than last year.
+The DRC is ranked 40th out of 47 countries in the Sub-Saharan Africa region, and its overall score is far below the world and regional averages.

 Background

 In 2006, Joseph Kabila won the Democratic Republic of the Congo’s first multiparty election in 40 years.
-He finally left the presidency under international pressure in 2019.
-Félix Tshisekedi was declared the winner of the 2019 presidential election, most likely as a result of a corrupt bargain with Kabila.
-Tshisekedi’s creation of a new parliamentary coalition in 2021 undermined Kabila’s influence.
-The DRC’s immense natural resource wealth, estimated at $24 trillion, includes large deposits of rare earth minerals used in many high-technology products.
-The DRC is Africa’s largest producer of copper and the world’s largest producer of cobalt, but its political instability and high inflation discourage international investors.
-The DRC is also one of the world’s least developed countries.
+Félix Tshisekedi won the 2019 presidential election, and his Sacred Union parliamentary coalition has undermined Kabila’s influence.
+Violence in the eastern DRC sparked tensions with Rwanda in 2022.
+The DRC’s natural resource wealth, estimated at $24 trillion, includes large deposits of rare earth minerals used in many high-technology products.
+The DRC is Africa’s largest producer of copper and the world’s largest producer of cobalt.
+It is also one of the world’s least-developed countries, and its political instability and high inflation discourage international investors.

 Rule of Law